juristr/juristr.github.com/_posts/2013-04-10-my-sublimetext-setup.md

 Actually, I'm a bit late now, as a couple of days ago [Alex MacCaw posted published exactly a similar post](http://blog.alexmaccaw.com/sublime-text) to this one here.
 So go and check that out as well, it contains a bunch of valuable information.

+Before you get started, you may also want to check out the [Unofficial Sublime Docs](http://docs.sublimetext.info/en/latest/intro.html).

 ## Sublime Configuration

 My Sublime user settings: